apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**7 winning dietary supplements for sleep, bone health and more**
+**U.S. death from Lassa fever, an Ebola-like virus, is reported in Iowa**

-You can read more about it [here](https://www.washingtonpost.com/wellness/2024/10/28/calcium-b12-vitamind-melatonin-collagen-fishoil-magnesium/).
+You can read more about it [here](https://www.statnews.com/2024/10/28/lassa-fever-us-case-iowa-death/).

 ## Requirements
 - Python 3.8